Can Implicit Bias Imply Adversarial Robustness?

 \myparagraph{Paper contributions} In this paper, we show that under the same setting studied in~\citet{frei2023the}, the implicit bias of gradient flow that leads to non-robust networks can be altered to favor robust networks by modifying the ReLU activation.
 Specifically, we consider a data distribution consisting of a mixture of $K$ Gaussians, referred to as \emph{subclasses}, which have small inter-subclass correlation and are grouped into two \emph{superclasses/classes}.
-When training a shallow network to predict the class membership of a given data, we show, partially with formal theorems, and partially with conjectures validated by empirical experiments, that: \begin{itemize}[leftmargin=9pt,topsep=0pt,parsep=0pt] \item If the activation is a ReLU, neurons (rows of first-layer weight matrix) within the network tend to learn only the average direction of each class, leading to a classifier that generalizes well on clean data, but is vulnerable to an adversarial attack with $l_2$ radius $\mathcal{O}\lp \frac{1}{\sqrt{K}}\rp$, i.e. the trained network is non-robust with many subclasses.
+When training a two-layer binary classification network, we show, with formal theorems, and with conjectures validated experimentally, that (also illustrated in Figure \ref{fig_training_vis}): \begin{itemize}[leftmargin=9pt,topsep=0pt,parsep=0pt] \item If the activation is a ReLU, neurons (rows of the first layer weight matrix) tend to learn only the average direction of each class, leading to a classifier that generalizes well on clean data, but is vulnerable to an adversarial attack with $l_2$ radius $\mathcal{O}\lp \frac{1}{\sqrt{K}}\rp$, i.e. the trained network is non-robust with many subclasses.
 This leads to a new neural alignment perspective on the nonrobustness of ReLU networks identified by \citet{frei2023the}. \item If the activation is replaced by a novel polynomial ReLU activation, proposed based on recent advances in understanding the neuron alignment in shallow networks, neurons tend to learn the direction of each subclass center, leading to a classifier that generalizes well on clean data and can sustain any adversarial attack with $\mathcal{O}\lp 1\rp$ radius. \end{itemize}

 Our analysis \textbf{(1)} highlights the importance of the interplay between data structure and network architecture in determining the robustness of the trained network, \textbf{(2)} explains how the implicit bias (regularization) of training a ReLU network fails to exploit the data structure and leads to non-robust networks, and \textbf{(3)} shows how the issue is resolved by using a polynomial ReLU activation function.
-Moreover, numerical experiments on real datasets show that shallow networks with our generalized ReLU activation functions are much more robust than those with ReLU activation.
+Moreover, numerical experiments on real datasets show that shallow networks with our generalized ReLU activation functions are much more robust than those with a ReLU activation.